refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `useResourceWithRoute` hook

 This hook is now deprecated and obsolete when using the new `routerProvider` property.
-Please use `useResource` instead.
+Use `useResource` instead.

 ### `useMenu` hook

-Instead of returning an empty `selectedKey` value, now `useMenu` will return `undefined` if there's no matching key with the current route as the `selectedKey`.
+Instead of returning an empty `selectedKey` value, the `useMenu` hook now returns `undefined` if there is no matching key with the current route as the `selectedKey`.

-Also this hook now accepts `meta` property, an object of parameters to use when additional parameters are present in the resource `list` paths.
-Such as, if you have a resource with list path defined as `/:authorId/posts` and want to show this resource in your menu, you can do;
+In addition to this change, the `useMenu` hook now accepts a meta property, which is an object of parameters to use when additional parameters are present in the resource `list` paths.
+For example, if you have a resource with a `list` path defined as `/author/:authorId/posts` and want to show this resource in your menu, you can just do:

 ```tsx
 const { menuItems } = useMenu({ meta: { authorId: 123 } });
 ```

-This won't be necessary if there's already a `authorId` parameter present in the current URL. **refine** will use this parameter by default if there's no override in the `meta` property.
-If you only want to show the items with defined parameters or no parameters, then you can pass `hideOnMissingParameter: true` to the `useMenu` and these items will not be returned.
+This won't be necessary if there's already an `authorId` parameter present in the current URL. **refine** will use this parameter by default if there's no override in the `meta` property.
+If you only want to show the items with defined parameters or no parameters, then you can pass `hideOnMissingParameter: true` to the `useMenu`, and these items will not be returned.

 ### `useNavigation` hook

-This hook is designed to work with the legacy router provider but updated and kept working with both router provider versions.
-Although, its recommended to use the new routing hooks when necessary or use the ones available from your router library. **refine** now exports `useGo`, `useParsed`, `useBack`, `useLink` and `useGetToPath` hooks for the new routing system.
+This hook was designed to work with the legacy router provider, but it has been updated to work with both router provider versions.
+Although it's recommended to use the new routing hooks when necessary or the ones available from your router library, **refine** now exports `useGo`, `useParsed`, `useBack`, `useLink` and `useGetToPath` hooks for the new routing system.

-Still, if you want to use the `useNavigation` hook and its returned functions, they now accept `meta` property for parametrized paths in new routing system.
+If you still want to use the useNavigation hook and its returned functions, they now accept the `meta` property for parameterized paths in the new routing system.

 ### `useRouterContext` hook

-This hook was used internally but you might have used it if you had a custom `<Sider>` component in your layout.
-According to the changes in the `routerProvider` prop of `<Refine>`, this hook will only work with the legacy router provider.
-If you're using the new `routerProvider`, you can replace the usage of this hook with the appropriate replacements, which are [`useGo`](/docs/api-reference/core/hooks/navigation/useGo/), [`useParsed`](/docs/api-reference/core/hooks/navigation/useParsed/), [`useBack`](/docs/api-reference/core/hooks/navigation/useBack/) and [`useLink`](/docs/api-reference/core/hooks/navigation/useLink/) hooks.
+This hook is now deprecated and will only work with the legacy router provider.
+While it was primarily used internally, you might have used it if you had a custom `<Sider>` component in your layout.
+If this is the case, you should replace it with the appropriate replacement hooks based on your use case: [`useGo`](/docs/api-reference/core/hooks/navigation/useGo/), [`useParsed`](/docs/api-reference/core/hooks/navigation/useParsed/), [`useBack`](/docs/api-reference/core/hooks/navigation/useBack/) and [`useLink`](/docs/api-reference/core/hooks/navigation/useLink/).

 ```diff
 + import { useRouterContext } from "@pankod/refine-core";